tomarv2/nifi/README.md

 For any questions, please drop an email to devopsac@gmail.com

+**Note**
-Note: there is some cleanup to do, i am going fix it soon, this files as it will work.
+There is some cleanup to do, this files will work as.
 I have been using them in production for over a year.